 Side trips & bonus golf

-The village at Baytowne Wharf on the Sandestin property handles most of your evening entertainment without leaving the resort.
-It is a pedestrian walkable strip with restaurants, bars, live music, zip-lining, and ice skating, which sounds like an odd combination but works for groups with mixed interests or families attached to the trip.
+Back on the property, the village at Baytowne Wharf handles most of your evening entertainment without anyone getting in a car.
+It is a walkable strip of restaurants, bars, and live music with zip-lining and ice skating mixed in -- an odd combination that works for groups with mixed interests or families along for the trip.

-Fort Walton Beach and the National Museum of the United States Air Force annex at Eglin Air Force Base are 20 minutes west and worth a half-day for anyone in the group with military or aviation interest.
-Pensacola Beach is 60 miles west and delivers a different beach character than Destin, quieter and less resort-dense.
+Heading west, the National Museum of the United States Air Force annex at Eglin Air Force Base near Fort Walton Beach is 20 minutes away and worth a half-day for anyone with military or aviation interest.
+Pensacola Beach, 60 miles west, delivers a quieter, less resort-dense beach if the group wants a change from Destin's crowds.

 Is this trip right for your group?